niks-bit/power-plant-efficiency-analysis/README.md

 # Mock Power Plant Efficiency Analysis - Q1,2024

 This project investigates whether **high maintenance costs signal inefficiency** — or if they're symptoms of **deeper reliability problems** in plant operations.
-Using SQL, Excel analysis, and dashboard storytelling, we assess the performance of three power plants:
+Using SQL, Excel analysis, and dashboard storytelling, we assess the performance of three fictional power plants:

 - **Tagoloan Hydro**
 - **Balayan Thermal**